 The School of Forensic and Applied Sciences strives to be internationally-recognised for excellence in teaching and research, providing an unrivalled student experience in order to equip highly-valued graduates for lifelong achievement in the global market.
-As one of the largest Schools of its kind in the world, we cover a diverse range of subjects: forensic investigation; policing; criminal investigation; forensic chemistry; forensic genetics and biology; counter terrorism, waste management, forensic anthropology; archaeology, geography and environmental management.
+As one of the largest Schools of its kind in the world, we cover a diverse range of subjects: forensic investigation; policing; criminal investigation; forensic chemistry; forensic genetics and biology; counter terrorism, waste management, forensic anthropology and archaeology.

 Our degree courses include specialisms such as: crime scene investigation; forensic genetics and entomology; forensic anthropology; and forensic chemistry.
 All courses have been accredited by the Forensic Science Society and our teaching staff include leading academics and former senior crime scene investigators.